osv/ac-html-csswatcher/README.md

 ## DESCRIPTION ##

-This package provide completion data for EMACS's `ac-html` and `company-web` modes by using external tool  - `csswatcher`.
+This package provide completion data for EMACS's `ac-html` (tested with v0.31, recent version may not work 2015-09-29) and `company-web` modes by using external tool  - `csswatcher`.
 To point your project root directory use projectile style (.git folder, etc) or use `.csswatcher` file if you want ignore some CSS/LESS files.